yang-qiyuan/MyInterView/AL_ML/LLMGeneral.md

 ### Initialization
 1. Random Initialization
 2. Truncated Initialization
    There are more variations in nomral init, and the result is bounded in uniform init.
 So, combining these two advantages in both, we have the truncated init. a and b are two standard deviation away from the mean.
 The real variance is $\gamma \sigma^2$.
 To get the real variance, one should pass the standard deviations as $\frac{\sigma}{\sqrt{\gamma}}$.

 3. Xavier Initialization

-   Xavier initialization, also known as Glorot initialization, is a method for setting neural network weights to keep the variance of activations roughly the same across layers.
-It does this by drawing initial weights from a distribution with a variance that depends on the number of input and output neurons, helping to mitigate the vanishing or exploding gradient problems during training.
+   Xavier initialization, also known as Glorot initialization, is a method for setting neural network weights to keep the variance of activations roughly the same across layers. **It does this by drawing initial weights from a distribution with a variance that depends on the number of input and output neurons**, helping to mitigate the vanishing or exploding gradient problems during training.

 4. NTK init

    Neural Tangent Kernel (NTK) initialization is a weight initialization scheme designed to ensure that deep neural networks behave like kernel methods in the infinite-width limit, preserving signal propagation and avoiding vanishing or exploding gradients.
 It scales weights based on the layer width, typically using $\mathcal{N}(0, \frac{2}{\text{fan-in}})$ for ReLU networks, ensuring stable gradient dynamics during training.
 So given the previous case in Xavier init, we need the $D=N(0, \frac{1}{m})$ as an initialization.
 So we could divide the output by $\frac{1}{\sqrt{m}}$ to get the same effect.

    ![ntkinit](../pics/ntkinit.png)

+5. Kaiming init

 ### Optimizer
 #### How to choose a correct optimizer duing training (e.g., Adam and SGD)